 Our biggest piece of advice is this.
 If you’re running a food sale, the easiest way to sell is to emphasize the quality of the product and the convenience.
 Customers will love paying a good price for a great item.
 But it means even more that it's also supporting their local educational community.

 The most important thing to keep in mind is: Does it make sense?
 Is the food choice related to the cause?
 And if it isn’t, how can you use timing and environment to run a successful program?

-In each food fundraiser category we’ve outlined some helpful suggestions for successfully selling our products.
-These tips are designed to help school sponsors execute a cohesive and compelling campaign that helps them meet their unique goals.
+In each food fundraiser category we’ve outlined some helpful selling suggestions.
+These tips will help sponsors execute a cohesive and compelling campaign.
+This usually translates into meeting goals.